TuringLang/IRTracker.jl/README.md

 - The purpose of `trackedvariable` is to make sure that tape references (`@i` in the output) actually point to the last usage of a SSA variable (since that can happen multiple times in a loop).
-- There are some splice-in `QuoteNode`s.
+- There are some spliced-in `QuoteNode`s.
 These result from inlined literal values known at the time of the transformation (either because they are statically determined, such as IR indices/locations, or because they result from literals in the original code).